Population-Adjusted Indirect Treatment Comparison with the outstandR Package in R: Using the outstandR package

 \subsubsection{Individual patient data (IPD)}

 IPD must be provided in long format, where each row represents a single patient.
-It must contain the following columns: \begin{itemize} \item Outcome (\texttt{y}): A column representing the observed result (e.g., 0/1 for binary, numeric for continuous, or counts). \item Treatment (\texttt{trt}): A character or factor column identifying the treatment arm (e.g., ``A'' or ``C''). \item Covariates: Separate columns for each prognostic factor (PF) and effect modifier (EM) used in the adjustment. \end{itemize}
+It must contain the following columns: \begin{itemize} \item Outcome: A column representing the observed result (e.g., 0/1 for binary, numeric for continuous, or counts).
+The name is user-specified but defaults to \texttt{y}. \item Treatment: A character or factor column identifying the treatment arm (e.g., A or C).
+The name is user-specified but defaults to \texttt{trt}. \item Covariates: Separate columns for each prognostic factor (PF) and effect modifier (EM) used in the adjustment. \end{itemize}